All Episodes

 And if Obama becomes president, I won't keep much of it.

-For example, his social security reform will take how many millions?
+For example, his Social Security reform will take how many millions?

 Who knows, but a lot.

-His first tax increase, which will take us back to the Clinton tax rate of 39.6, that'll that'll take at least another 5%.
+His first tax increase, which will take us back to the Clinton tax rate of 39.6, that'll take at least another 5%.

 Who knows how many millions?